uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

-# Application layer protocols - HTTP, IRC
+# Application layer protocols &ndash; HTTP, IRC

 The URL for the home site of this book is http://www.csfieldguide.org.nz.
-Ask a few friends what the "http" stands for - they have probably seen it thousands of times... do they know what it is?
+Ask a few friends what the "http" stands for &ndash; they have probably seen it thousands of times... do they know what it is?
 This section covers high level protocols such as HTTP and IRC, what they can do and how you can use them (hint: you’re already using HTTP right now).

 ## HyperText Transfer Protocol (HTTP)